Anatomy, Thoracotomy and the Collateral Intercostal Neurovascular Bundle

 Surgical Considerations

 The location of thoracotomy on the thoracic wall is selected based on avoiding injury to underlying viscera, nerves, and vessels.
-The largest portion of the pleural cavity not filled with lung, thus making it accessible for surgical entry, is the costodiaphragmatic recess, which forms along the rim of the thoracic attachment of the diaphragm.
+The largest portion of the pleural cavity, which is not filled with lung, thus making it accessible for surgical entry, is the costodiaphragmatic recess, which forms along the rim of the thoracic attachment of the diaphragm.
 The recess is bound inferiorly and peripherally by diaphragmatic and costal parietal pleura and superiorly and internally by visceral pleura covering the surface of the lung.
-The circumferential costal and dome-shaped diaphragmatic surfaces of the recess converge inferiorly leaving very little space between them at ribs 10 through 12.
-Here an inserted needle would risk puncturing the diaphragm and injuring subdiaphragmatic viscera – the liver on the right side and the spleen, transverse colon, or stomach on the left side.
-The preferred location for thoracostomy for pleural effusion is in intercostal space nine up to intercostal space seven in the mid-axillary line posteriorly to the paravertebral line.[11]
+The circumferential costal and dome-shaped diaphragmatic surfaces of the recess converge inferiorly, leaving very little space between them at ribs 10 through 12.
+Here, an inserted needle would risk puncturing the diaphragm and injuring subdiaphragmatic viscera—the liver on the right side and the spleen, transverse colon, or stomach on the left side.
+The preferred location for thoracostomy for pleural effusion is in intercostal space 9 up to intercostal space 7 in the mid-axillary line posteriorly to the paravertebral line.[11]

 Thoracostomy is forming an opening in the thoracic wall to evacuate air secondary to pneumothorax or pleural fluid secondary to pleural effusion.
 In this case, the lung is collapsed and gathered around the hilum, thus considerably enlarging the pleural cavity and minimizing the chances of piercing and injuring the lung during surgical entry into the thoracic cavity.
 The most typical location of thoracostomy is intercostal space 5 in the mid-axillary line.[3]

-The site of thoracotomy within the intercostal space is also crucial because of the necessity of avoiding neurovascular structures which traverse the space.
-The intercostal nerves enter the intercostal spaces posteriorly at the intervertebral foramen, cross into the space inferiorly, and pass superiorly to lie in the costal groove.[11]
-See Image.
-Dissection of the Left Posterior Thoracic Wall Showing Intercostal Spaces 3 and 4.
+The site of thoracotomy within the intercostal space is also crucial because of the necessity of avoiding neurovascular structures that traverse the space.
+The intercostal nerves enter the intercostal spaces posteriorly at the intervertebral foramen, cross into the space inferiorly, and pass superiorly to lie in the costal groove (see Image.
+Dissection of the Left Posterior Thoracic Wall Showing Intercostal Spaces 3 and 4).[11]

 Clinical Significance

-Placement of intercostal catheter for thoracocentesis or chest tube placement: this is usually and most safely performed within the "triangle of safety."
+Placement of intercostal catheter for thoracocentesis or chest tube placement is usually and most safely performed within the "triangle of safety."
 The triangle of safety is defined with the arm abducted.
 The apex of the triangle is the axilla.
-The anterior border is the lateral edge of the pectoralis major muscle and the posterior border forms from the lateral margin of the latissimus dorsi.
+The anterior border is the lateral edge of the pectoralis major muscle, and the posterior border forms from the lateral margin of the latissimus dorsi.
 The base of the triangle is the fifth intercostal space.
 Chest tube placement should be near the base of this triangle in the midaxillary line.
-The site of entry is classically taught to be just above the superior border of the lower rib.
+The entry site is classically taught to be just above the superior border of the lower rib.
 This location can certainly reduce the risk of venous puncture.
-However, it may injure the collateral intercostal nerve resulting in post-op pain.
-The better site should be around 25% of the distance above the superior border of the lower rib or better still to use an ultrasound guide.
+However, it may injure the collateral intercostal nerve, resulting in postoperative pain.
+The better site should be around 25% of the distance above the superior border of the lower rib, or better still, use an ultrasound guide.

 (Click Image to Enlarge)